kliewkliew/salad/README.md

 CompactByteArraySerdes and SnappySerdes will also compact numeric values to the smallest possible lossless representation.

 Single-node Redis, master-slave Sentinel configurations, and sharded Redis Cluster configurations are supported.
-Notably, this is the first Scala client to support Redis Cluster *and* provide an asynchronous API together in one package.

 Salad also ensures that all exceptions thrown by lettuce can be mapped over in Scala futures.
 If you used lettuce directly, exceptions in lettuce might not trigger `Future.failed` in Scala.